LGBT Equality at the Fortune 500

 The higher a company ranks on Fortune magazine’s list of the most successful businesses, the more likely it is to provide comprehensive protections and benefits to LGBT employees.
 Among Fortune magazine's 10 largest publicly-traded companies:

-- eight provide partner health benefits.
+- six provide partner health benefits.

 The top two employers, Exxon Mobil Corp. and Wal-Mart Stores Inc., have traded the No. 1 spot on the Fortune list over the last several years, each with revenues around $350 billion, but neither company provides domestic partner benefits; Wal-Mart Stores Inc. has comprehensive non-discrimination policies, while Exxon Mobil Corp. continues to resist adopting inclusive non-discrimination policies.